bskinn/opan/doc/source/userguide/usage/grad/index.rst

 calculations envisioned for eventual Open Anharmonic implementation would also make more direct use of gradient data.

-In order to enable automated parsing of gradient data from multiple computational software packages, a common interface must be defined by which the automated components of ``opan`` can access needed data in a uniform manner.
+In order to enable automated parsing of gradient data from various computational software packages, a common interface must be defined by which the automated components of ``opan`` can access needed data in a uniform manner.
 This interface is defined by the abstract